Shabad Hazare

-Sabad Patshahi 10 (ਸ਼ਬਦ ਹਜ਼ਾਰੇ ਪਾਤਿਸ਼ਾਹੀ ੧੦, pronunciation: [ʃbəd̪ ɦəd͡ʒäːɾe päːt̪ɪsäːɦiː d̪əsəʋi], also known as the Shabad Hazare Padishah), under the title Shabad (ਸਬਦ), are ten religious hymns composed by Guru Gobind Singh that are present in Dasam Granth.
+Shabad Hazare, also known as Sabad Patshahi 10 (ਸ਼ਬਦ ਹਜ਼ਾਰੇ ਪਾਤਿਸ਼ਾਹੀ ੧੦, pronunciation: [ʃbəd̪ ɦəd͡ʒäːɾe päːt̪ɪsäːɦiː d̪əsəʋi], also known as the Shabad Hazare Padishah), under the title Shabad (ਸਬਦ), are ten religious hymns (or shabads) composed by Guru Gobind Singh that are present in Dasam Granth.
 These hymns have comments on ritualistic practices in Sanyas, Jogis and Bairagis, and also against any form of idolatry, human or deity worship.

 Description

-These hymns are primarily composed in Braj [Written In Gurmukhi] and [Punjabi] languages, with plentiful use of Sanskrit words, except sixth hymn, which is composed in Punjabi with some Persian words.
+These hymns are primarily composed in Braj and Punjabi languages, written in Gurmukhi, with plentiful use of Sanskrit words, except sixth hymn, which is composed in Punjabi with some Persian words.

 Excluding the sixth, all other hymns have three Padash and Rahau (The Pause) placed in the beginning of the Shabads.

-Sixth hymn was composed at Machhiwara whereas others were composed at Anandpur Sahib.
+Sixth hymn Mittar Pyare nu was composed at Machhiwara whereas others were composed at Anandpur Sahib.
 The ordering of hymns was given by Bhai Mani Singh.
+The shabads are similar in theme to Vaishnavist poetry regarding avatars.

 The only six Ragas present in Dasam Granth are in the title of hymns.

 These Shabads deal with futility of asceticism, idolatry and attachment.

-Shabad Hazare is a title given to collection of these Shabads.
+Shabad Hazare is a title given to collection of these Shabads, with Hazare meaning "one thousand".
 Though it is not present in main text and the meaning is not too clear but traditionally it is believed that each Shabad has the merit of a thousand.
 Some scholar link the word "hazare" word to the Persian word "Hazra" (lit. present).
+Some theorize there were originally going to be one thousand hymns in the work rather than the present ten.
+Others, such as Dharam Pal Ashta in The Poetry of the Dasam Granth (1959), postulate that the hazare word should be interpreted as meaning "fountain".